 Keep in mind that there are many factors at play, so you might not qualify for a loan or the best interest rates even if you meet the minimum requirements.
-Before applying, be sure to talk with the lender about their eligibility requirements.
+Before applying, be sure to ask your lender about their eligibility requirements.

-Additionally, the Fair Housing Act prohibits lenders from discriminating against borrowers based on race or color, religion, national origin, sex, familial status, or disability.
-If you believe you’ve been a target of discrimination, it’s important to file a complaint with the HUD.
+Note that the Fair Housing Act prohibits lenders from discriminating against borrowers based on race or color, religion, national origin, sex, familial status, or disability.
+If you believe you’ve been a target of discrimination, you can file a complaint with the HUD.

 When applying for a mortgage, it’s important to shop around for the best offer from a reputable lender.
 That means getting quotes from different lenders to compare interest rates, terms, and fees.

 When choosing a lender, consider the following factors: